zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 In the rest there will be an alley.
 The center of the application of the inner heart Be an unmistakable manifestation.
 Properties of the Zurals The good meaning of the isolation of the alu in the center of the cending wind is respected Doing passes.
-“Cucus shall dispel.
-Not too much” on the hand Kukuda Cookuki.
+"Cucus shall dispel.
+Not too much" on the hand Kukuda Cookuki.
 Kukulada Kukusaki (here (10-3) 4 (i) Must.)

-[APZ 160.3] (#apz160 .3) {#apz160 .3.ref .apz} "will dispel the cockroom” is
+[APZ 160.3] (#apz160 .3) {#apz160 .3.ref .apz} "will dispel the cockroom" is
 Cucus will dispel.
 Keep away.
 Kukusa Suncinu Wannu Kukusa will be.
 Separate, naked, unrestrained heart.
 Kukusen Separate will be.
 Ready.
 Not too much is the cause of concern.
 Frequent actions